Skip to footer content

 print(data)

-# Dump Python data to YAML
+# Dump Python data back to formatted YAML

 yaml_output = yaml.dump(data, default_flow_style=False)